 - Click Lists, Chart of Accounts to open the Chart of Accounts dialog.

-Figure 4.2 The Edit or New Account dialog is where you assign the account type for proper placement on the financial reports.
+Figure 4.2 The Edit or New Account dialog is where you assign the account type for proper placement of financial reports.

 Prior Year Balances

 You should provide a copy of your Balance Sheet dated as of the last day of your tax year (or fiscal year) to your accountant and request that she verify that the balances agree with her accounting records used to prepare your tax return.
 This is one of the most important steps to take in your review because Balance Sheet numbers are cumulative over the years you are in business.
 You might need to provide the Balance Sheet report in both a cash and accrual basis.
-(See Chapter 5, "Power Reports for Reviewing Your Data," and Chapter 15 for a discussion about setting a closing date to protect prior year numbers.)
+(See Chapter 5, “Power Reports for Troubleshooting Beginning Balance Differences,” and Chapter 15 for a discussion about setting a closing date to protect prior year numbers.)

 Bank Account Balance(s)

 The Accounts Receivable balance on your Balance Sheet report should agree with the A/R Aging Summary report total, as shown in Figure 4.3.
-Accounts Receivable reports are available only in accrual basis (see Chapter 7, "Reviewing Accounts Receivable").
+Accounts Receivable reports are available only in accrual basis (see Chapter 7, “Reviewing and Correcting Accounts Receivable Errors”).

 Figure 4.3 The A/R Aging Summary report total should agree with your Balance Sheet Accounts Receivable balance.